Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 The emailmarkerquestion is used to pass variables and email adresses from your survey to your email.
 The  email markerquestion should be named emailmarker (or at least have 'emailmarker' in it, so emailmarker2 is also ok).

-The recommended usage is to create one email markerquestion at the end of the survey. (type equation type and hide it in production offcourse).
+The recommended usage is to create one email markerquestion at the end of the survey. (type equation type and hide it in production ofcourse).
 The email markerquestion should look like this:

 ```
 {'toemail=email1@example.com, email2@example.com | variables=q1,q2'}

 ```

 You can send to multiple email adresses.
-Jus comma seperate them.
+Just comma seperate them.
 The variables should be strings.
-It is only used to add some dynamic content to you email (like a name or something).
+It is only used to add some dynamic content to your email (like a name or something).
 In your email you can now parse these variables like in other templates:  {!-q1-!}.

 ### Override Survey config

-To override the survey configuration dynamically (because you want to set options dynamically, for instance only when a respondent has checked a checkbox with 'create a pdf' or prevent creating a pdf when the respondent hasn't answered any questions orsomething), you can create a markerquestion called 'overridesettings'.
+To override the survey configuration dynamically (because you want to set options dynamically, for instance only when a respondent has checked a checkbox with 'create a pdf' or prevent creating a pdf when the respondent hasn't answered any questions or something), you can create a markerquestion called 'overridesettings'.
 This equation type question should output a string.
 For example:

 ```
 {'debug=true|parsenested=true|createpdf=false|sendemail=true'}